gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 Element 14 Code: 108-1483
 Element 14 Price: NZ$0.29 (1), NZ$0.25 (100)

 The PMV45EN is a low cost, very low RDS(on) N-Channel MOSFET which I use as the work horse for most of my projects.
 It has an RDS(on) of only 35mOhm and is rated for a current of 5.4A.
 The maximum drain source voltage is 30V, making it suitable for most embedded, low voltage applications.
+Also in the `PMV` range is the `PMV90ENER`.

 ## MOSFET Safe Operating Areas